open-amt-cloud-toolkit/mps/docs/Tutorials/uitoolkit.md

 npm start
 ```

->**Note**: By default, React apps run on port 3000.
+3\.
+By default, React apps run on port 3000.
 If port 3000 is already used by the MPS server or any other app, you'll be prompted to use another port.
 If this happens, enter 'Y'

->
->Output like the following should appear in the terminal window.
-By default, React launches in your machine's default browser.
-However for best experience, use a Chrome web browser.
+Sample Output:

 ```
 You can now view my-app in the browser.